mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part2.md

 tweets_int = tweets_train_int + tweets_val_int + tweets_test_int
 ```

 Our recurrent neural network receive inputs of fixed length.
 Therefore, our sequences will be padded (the _PAD_ token will be added to the beginning of every tweet until it reaches our fixed length).
 Again, some tweets are extremely long due to repetitions and excessive punctuation.
-As a parsimonious length, the 99th percentile of all lengths was chosen, that is, 99% of all tweets will fit in our maximum padding length.
+As a reasonable length, the 99th percentile of all lengths was chosen, that is, 99% of all tweets will fit in our maximum padding length.
 Tweets longer than this will be truncated at the maximum length.

 ```python
 lens = []